zengkeat/Online-photo-gallery-app/README.md

 InstaGiam is an simple mock Instagram project for web.
 It provide some simple functionality like:
 - Signin or signup a users
 - post, update and delete a post
-- Exploring posts or creator in the website
+- Exploring other posts or creator in the website
 - Like and Unlike other people posts
 - Search posts through "#"(hashtag), categories, users etc.